UbiquityRobotics/learn/support/firmware_upgrade.md

 Upgrade Firmware from a file that you place on your system:

-    rosrun ubiquity_motor upgrade_firmware.py --file  betaFirmwareFileName
+    rosrun ubiquity_motor upgrade_firmware.py --file  v40_20201209_enc.cyacd

+The name above is an example file for released v40 firmware.
 For beta firmware if you are told to use a given version then you may not be able to request a beta version so you would have to check our please visit  [OUR REPOSITORY](https://github.com/UbiquityRobotics/ubiquity_motor)  and navigate into the firmware folder.

 As of mid 2021 we have decided on a naming convention for our firmware which will start the name with   vXX_YYMMDD  where XX is the firmware rev and YYMMDD is they daycode.
 We use a daycode so that we can have 'beta' or early release tests.
 When we do have a beta firmware we will try to end the name in  beta and may say other text.
 So the vXX_YYMMDD is the only fixed format specified but other characters may be after that format.